-Because malaria is of such great public interest, there have been and will continue to be a succession of randomized controlled trials of interventions tested at population level such as vaccines, bed nets and drug treatments.

-For those interventions that turn out to be effective it might be possible to examine their effect on arterial stiffness and blood pressure.
-Prospective studies of interventions known to be effective as well as studies of controlled human malaria infection55 can not be used here because although they satisfy the criterion of having 2 randomized groups with and without malaria, the fact that the vascular outcomes being tested are potentially irreversible pose an ethical challenge.56 As with observational studies, extended follow up might be needed as vascular differences in trial groups due to the effects of malaria may take longer to be apparent compared to the anti-malarial effects of the interventions.
+Because malaria is of such great public interest, there have been and will continue to be a succession of randomized controlled trials of interventions tested at population level, such as vaccines, bed nets, and drug treatments.
+For those interventions that turn out to be effective it might be possible to examine their effect on arterial stiffness and BP.
+Prospective studies of interventions known to be effective as well as studies of controlled human malaria infection55 cannot be used here because although they satisfy the criterion of having 2 randomized groups with and without malaria, the fact that the vascular outcomes being tested are potentially irreversible pose an ethical challenge.56 As with observational studies, extended follow-up might be needed as vascular differences in trial groups because of the effects of malaria may take longer to be apparent compared with the antimalarial effects of the interventions.